bolt-observer/.github/profile/README.md

 - [Agent](https://github.com/bolt-observer/agent) - Our LiquidOps agent for node monitoring and management
 - [Explorer](https://bolt.observer/explorer/) - Our lightning explorer with advanced filtering
 - [LiquidOps](https://boltobserver.substack.com/p/introducing-liquidops) - Liquidity management and monitoring solution
-- [lnregtest](https://github.com/bolt-observer/lnregtest) - our maintained fork of lnregtest that works with current versions
+- [lnregtest](https://github.com/bolt-observer/lnregtest) - our maintained fork of lnregtest with current versions and CLN support

 ## Other interesting things
 - We run our own nostr relay at `wss://nostr-01.bolt.observer`